opendr-io/causality/README.md

 *"If we don't engineer a consistent causality, it'll work itself out on its own.
 Then it's almost always worse."*
 *- The Engineer, Contact, by Carl Sagan.*

 A repo for publishing the output of an intrusion prediction project.
-CVEs are rated warm and hot acoording to their predicted potential for being added to a watchlist.
+CVEs are rated warm and hot according to their predicted potential for being added to a watchlist and / or becoming fire drills.

 ### Contents: